 Username: ISD email address (e.g. – firstname.lastname@example.org)

 Teams lets you create spaces for specific topics, projects or ideas related to your team.
 These spaces are called channels.
 Each channel gets a conversation tab, files tab and a notes tab.
 The conversation tab lets team members chat and share documents, while the Files tab is a place to load or create documents meant to be shared.
 Placing a document in the files tab automatically makes it editable by all members of the team.

 If you create a quiz in Microsoft Forms, you can then distribute that to students through the Assignments feature of Teams.
 When students finish taking the quiz, they can see their score right away.
 This lets students see what they need to learn.
 A great and quick formative assessment tool that does the grading for you.

 Where can I get help with Teams?

-You can always contact any of the Instructional Technology Specialists in the Ed Tech department as well.
+You can also learn more about Teams and other applications by taking an online Kyle Learning course or you can contact any of the Instructional Technology Specialists in the Ed Tech department as well.
 We are here to help.